DeviprasadShetty9833/Cube.py/README.md

 <br> The program removes stars diagonally from both the bottom-left and top-right corners, depending on the input size.
 <br>

-> - ⊡⁠ Logic
+>  ⊡⁠ Logic
-⊡⁠ If the user inputs a size n < 5, then the pattern follows this transformation:
+> - If the user inputs a size n < 5, then the pattern follows this transformation:

 &nbsp;&nbsp;&nbsp;&nbsp; 1] Initial Shape:
   A solid (n + 1) × (n + 1) square of * characters.